Generic Name: doravirine, lamivudine, and tenofovir (DOR a VIR een, la MIV ue deen, and ten OF oh vir)

 You should not use this medicine if you are allergic to doravirine, lamivudine, or tenofovir.

-Some medicines can cause unwanted or dangerous effects when used with doravirine, lamivudine, and tenofovir.
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with doravirine, lamivudine, and tenofovir.
 Your doctor may change your treatment plan if you have used any of the following medicines in the past 4 weeks: